 photo from AFR 64-4, Figure 19-15, page 189

 A variety of events can contaminate ordinary, working sources of water.
 For example, rainstorms, or even worse, hurricanes, can pollute tap-water that is normally clean.
 In other cases, a pond or puddle may be used as a water source.
 With a little improvisation these problems can be remedied, allowing for better-tasting, better-smelling water.
-NOTE: This type of filter will NOT purify water, but is meant to be used in conjunction with a purification method (boiling, iodine, bleach, etc ….)
+NOTE: This type of improvised water filter will NOT purify water, but is meant to be used in conjunction with a purification method (boiling, iodine, bleach, etc ….)

 The figure above illustrates a three-stage water filter built out of a tripod and porous cloth.
 This simple device is highly effective in cleansing drinking water.
 I have seen a version of this constructed out of a plastic milk jug that washed up on the beach (a large, plastic soda bottle would work as well.)
 In this case, the bottom of jug was removed with a knife and a piece of cloth was placed over the jug’s mouth.
 The inner layers of the filter were the same as in the image: charcoal, sand, and grass.